2019/May/26: (13th Jam) - Supreme Resturant and Bar

 Jay on bass and John on keyboard came out to join me for this jam with BIAB filling in for drums.
 BIAB did rhythm guitar on many of the songs too.
 It was a very quiet

-had 30 minutes to warm up so I was playing a bit better although my recent right hand position change was still causing some errors.
-It will take about 6 to 12 months
+minutes to warm up so I was playing a bit better although my recent right hand position change was still causing some errors.
+It will take about 6 to 12 months for that to

-for that to iron out.
+iron out.
 Overall the playing was pretty good and as always it was a fun jam.
 I used my checklist properly and recorded all the songs.
-However there is a
+However there is a programming

 2018/Nov/11: (9th Jam) - Bistro Manila

-other side of the musicians, finding power, dealing with very loud vocal karaoke for 1.5 hoours (I bought ear plugs for next time).
-I also had some mixer input issues
+side of the musicians, finding power, dealing with very loud vocal karaoke for 1.5 hoours (I bought ear plugs for next time).
+I also had some mixer input issues delaying

-delaying things.
+things.
 Being late and not warmed up I was nervous even before I started playing.
 This caused some playing issues on the first few songs.
-I decided to try
+I decided to try and skip using

 Overall the playing was fairly good.
 My playing got better as I settled down.
 Rick, Henry and a friend of theirs came out to watch.
 It was a very fun night.
 Keith and Jay